-Section I: Mechanical Components Operation
+Section I:

-· Derailleur with Disc Brakes

-For mechanical equipment, an electric bicycle differs slightly from a non-electric bike.
+Mechanical Components Operation • Derailleur with Disc Brakes For mechanical equipment, an electric bicycle differs only slightly from a non-electric bike.

+Section II:

-Section II: Electrical Components Operation
+Electrical Components Operation

-- · The battery-pack mounted in the rear carrier or on the down tube - The motor in the rear wheel hub or front wheel hub - The controller box next to the battery or integrated into the battery-pack - Handlebar-mounted Display Panel operations.
+- The battery-pack mounted on the down tube

+- · The motor in the rear wheel hub

+- The controller box is inside the frame

+- Handlebar-mounted Display Panel operations.

+Warranty:

-Warranty: Should any original component prove defective in terms of workmanship within its warranty period, we will replace it.
+Should any original component prove defective in terms of workmanship within its warranty period, we will replace it.
 Warranty period for Retrospec electric bikes is as follows:

-Electrical Components excluding Battery: 2 years with proper maintenance
+- Electrical Components excluding Battery: 2 years with proper maintenance

-Battery: 1 year
+- Battery: 1 year

-Frame and Fork: 1 year
+- Frame and Fork: 1 year

-All other components: 6 months
+- All Other Components: 6 months